Home Biography Contact Legal & Mediation Services Training Books & Resources

 National Peacemaker Museum

-The National Peacemaker Museum will serve as permanent and tangible venue for the public to learn about and become engaged in peacemaking and will support efforts to foster peacemaking and conflict resolution in our society.
+A National Peacemaker Museum in its ultimate format will serve as a permanent and tangible venue for the public to learn about and become engaged in peacemaking and will support efforts to foster peacemaking and conflict resolution in our society.

 The Goals of the National Peacemaker Museum Taskforce shall be to: